Participants and accompanying persons are cordially invited to the Welcome Party

 Church of the Savior on Spilled Blood

-Sometimes called the Church of the Resurrection of Christ or the Resurrection Church, it was built on the site near the Griboedov Canal where Tsar Alexander II was assassinated in 1881.
+Sometimes called the Church of the Resurrection of Christ or the Resurrection Church, was built on the site near the Griboedov Canal where Tsar Alexander II was assassinated in 1881.
 Completed in 1907, the design of the church was inspired by traditional Russian styles, as well as St Basil's Cathedral in Moscow and the Vladimir Cathedral in Kiev.
 The interior, designed by some of the most popular Russian artists at the time, features more than 7500 square feet of mosaic tiles covering the walls and ceilings as well as Italian coloured marbles and decorative stones from the Urals and Altai region.

 The Kazan Cathedral